oplS17projects/Magic_Mirror/README.md

 The GUI styling will be finalized.

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
-Its our intention to build and show a magic mirror for presentation, but there are several issues that we'll need to resolve first.
+Its our intention to build and show a magic mirror for our presentation on Friday April 28th.
+We will be presenting at the Tsongas Center.

 ## Group Responsibilities
 ### Steve Warren @LordSpaghettiOs